Gino De Dominicis: Sumerians

 De Dominicis found an ideal correspondent in certain religious and philosophical concepts connected to ancient cultures, particularly that of Sumeria.
 In many works, he plumbed the mysteries of myths whose origins date back to the dawn of civilization, and he was inspired by the figures of Gilgamesh and Urvasi.
-The protagonist of the most ancient epic composition in the history of humanity, Gilgamesh is the king of Uruk, a mythical city in present-day Iraq.
+The protagonist of the most ancient epic composition in the history of humanity, Gilgamesh, is the king of Uruk, a mythical city in present-day Iraq.
 He makes a long and difficult journey to find the secret of immortality.
 The experience of the quest is also part of the legend of Urvasi, an immortal creature loved by a mortal man.
 Senza titolo (Untitled), 1988, is part of a group of works inspired by the hypothetical coexistence of the Sumerian king and Urvasi, created in the context of the artist's renewed interest in painting.
 On a black panel, without depicting the subjects, the artist has drawn two white silhouettes, separated by the image of a prism.
-Almost as if this were the moment when both figures have glimpsed a long-sought secret, the two personalities contemplate the gem, in an atmosphere of enigmatic suspension.
+Almost as if this were the moment when both figures had glimpsed a long-sought secret, the two personalities contemplate the gem in an atmosphere of enigmatic suspension.

 Return to painting

 De Dominicis turned to painting in the 1980s.
 De Dominicis’ paintings are figurative and often produced using materials as basic as tempera and pencil on board.
 Concentrating on the human figure, De Dominicis often referenced mythical and epic leaders like Gilgamesh, the Sumerian king who sought immortality, and Urvashi, the Hindu Veda goddess of beauty.
 De Dominicis’ paintings convey notions of immortality, beauty, and esotericism.
 A mysterious element pervades these works as the figures undergo various facial and bodily compressions: noses, eyes, mouths, and eyebrows are elongated and occasionally become fine fissures, while surreal imagery such as tiny fork-like hands and beak-like crania are paired with out-of-proportion arms, torsos, and legs.
 For Gino De Dominicis, painting performed a primary and extraordinary function, reaffirming the legacy of the artist as a powerful and creative force.

-In 1998 at Galleria Emilio Mazzoli in Modena he had his last show titled “in pieno Kali-yuga”, six months before he died.
+In 1998 at Galleria Emilio Mazzoli in Modena, he had his last show titled “in pieno Kali-yuga”, six months before he died.

 Against photography

 By his own choosing, there are no catalogues or books about his work.
-To the photograph, he attributes no documentary value nor any value as a vehicle for publicising his works.’ (from the biographical note sent by the artist on occasion of the 1997 Venice Biennale).
+To the photograph, he attributes no documentary value nor any value as a vehicle for publicising his works.’ (from the biographical note sent by the artist on the occasion of the 1997 Venice Biennale).